Home / Uncategorized / ✔️ How To Use /Worldborder command in Minecraft Java Eddition ✔️

 /worldborder add 10

-You can also make it expand gradually over a set amount of time by adding a second number (time in seconds).
-For example, to add 10 blocks over 20 seconds:
+You can also add a second number to specify how long the expansion should take (in seconds).
+For example, to expand by 10 blocks over 20 seconds:

 /worldborder add 10 20